blacklightpy/vaultofknowledge/Telegrapher's equations.md

 $\large Z = R = \sqrt{\dfrac{2L}{C}}$

 So we can remove the capacitor and inductor chain and replace it with a resistor.
-This is how the circuit will percieve the current
+This is how the circuit will perceive the current, until it reaches the end and returns with the information.
+Then it will proceed to the next step of negotiation, and repeat.
+Just like solving a maze, but of circuit paths here.